 API Support

 The following table summarizes SkipModelβs API support on Android.
 Anything not listed here is likely not supported.
-Note that in your iOS-only code - i.e. code within #if !SKIP
+Note that in your iOS-only code - i.e. code within #if !SKIP blocks - you can use any Swift API you want.
+Additionally:

 - In all Combine publishes and related API, the

-: throwing errors in Combine chains is not supported. - In Skip, Combine is not automatically imported when you
+Failuretype must beNever: throwing errors in Combine chains is not supported. - In Skip, Combine is not automatically imported when you

-.
-Make sure toimport Combine
+import Foundation.
+Make sure toimport Combineorimport SwiftUIexplicitly.

 Support levels: